simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - All instances launched in a VPC have a private IP assigned
 - Can connect services to your VPC via a VPC Endpoint, traffic is routed internally within
 - If an instance in public subnet can't be accessed via web, but other instances can, it needs an Elastic IP to be associated with it!
+- VPC Endpoints - private endpoints for aws services so that traffic doesn't go over internet
+    - Interface endpoint - ENI with EIP, used as entrypoint for traffic to supported services
+    - Gateway endpoint - target for route in table.
+S3 and DynamoDB need to use Gateway endpoint

 ### Steps to provision create a custom VPC
 (ClickOps but...)